 Sliced beets

-Beetroot, also known as Beta vulgaris, has been used for medicinal purposes for centuries.
-The root of the beet plant has a rich history of being used to treat a variety of health conditions, as well as being a staple food in many cultures.
+Beetroot, also known as Beta vulgaris, has been used for centuries.
+The root of the beet plant has a rich history of being a staple food in many cultures.

-The ancient Egyptians were some of the first to use beets medicinally, using them to treat a variety of ailments including constipation, fever, and skin conditions.
-The ancient Greeks and Romans also used beets for medicinal purposes, believing them to be a cure for a wide range of diseases.
+The ancient Egyptians were some of the first to use beets for it health properties.
+The ancient Greeks and Romans also used beets.

 Two sliced beetroots